LiukangWu/CytoCommunity-plus/README.md

 The example input data to CytoCommunity-plus includes **four types of files: (1) cell type label and (2) cell spatial coordinate and (3) graph (sample) label files for each sample/image, as well as (4) an image name list file**.
 These example input files can be found under the directory "CODEX_SpleenDataset/".

 Note that the naming fashion of the four types of files cannot be changed when using your own data.
 These files should be named as **"[image name]_CellTypeLabel.txt", "[image name]_Coordinates.txt", "[image name]_GraphLabel.txt" and "ImageNameList.txt"**.

 Here, [image_name] should be consistent with your customized image names listed in the "ImageNameList.txt".

 The "[image name]_CellTypeLabel.txt" and "[image name]_Coordinates.txt" list cell type names and cell coordinates (tab-delimited x/y) of all cells in an image, respectively.
 The cell orders should be exactly the same across the two files.

-The "[image name]_GraphLabel.txt" file contains integer labels (e.g., "0", "1", "2") that indicate the class membership of each graph/sample/image in the supervised learning framework.
+The "[image name]_GraphLabel.txt" file contains integer labels (e.g., "0", "1", "2") that indicate the class membership of each graph/sample/image in the weakly-supervised learning framework.

 #### Run the following steps in Windows Powershell or Linux Bash shell: